 Breast cancer and ovarian cancer can sometimes be due to the same faulty genes.
-Women who have had breast cancer have up to double the risk of developing ovarian cancer compared to other women in the population, and if their breast cancer was diagnosed before the age of 40, their risk is almost four times higher.
+Women who have had breast cancer have up to double the risk of developing ovarian cancer compared to other women in the population, and if their breast cancer was diagnosed before the age of 40, their risk is around four times higher.

 Some factors are indicators that breast cancer could be due to a faulty gene - and the same gene fault could cause ovarian cancer.
 These factors are listed below.

 - If you had breast cancer before 40 years old, and have a family history of breast cancer, you have more than 5 times the risk of the average woman.

 - If you had breast cancer before 40 and have a family history of ovarian cancer, you have 17 times the average risk of ovarian cancer.